 INFAT® may reduce percentage of infants with hard stools

-Infant formulas with INFAT® are closer to mother's milk due to their high sn2 palmitate fat structure, and have been clinically proven to benefit infants through better fat absorption and softer stools compared with control formulas with low sn2 palmitate.
+Infant formulas with Infant formulas with INFAT® are closer to mother's milk due to their high sn2 palmitate fat structure, and clinical tests in infants suggest that INFAT ingestion is linked to better fat absorption and softer stools as compared to infants ingesting control formulas with low sn2 palmitate.

 Experts suggest that during the digestion process of the fat components in the intestine, palmitic acid that is not bound at the 2nd position and is released during digestion, tends to bind with calcium, and create calcium salts that are not well-absorbed.
 This impacts the infant's wellbeing in many ways: it can reduce absorption of fat needed for energy; it can lead to loss of calcium needed for healthy growth; and the calcium